-Min life Max life
+Min life Years Max life Years

-Years Years
+- -

-Land = -
+3 90

-Buildings, excluding dwellings 3 90
+5 15

-Plant & machinery 5 15
+7 10

-Transport equipment 7 10
+4 5

-Information technology 4 5
+1 10

-Furniture & fittings 1 10
+Years - 3 5 7 4

 Note 1.8 Intangible assets

 Note 1.8.1 Recognition

 Intangible assets are non-monetary assets without physical substance which are capable of being sold separately from the rest of the trust's business or which arise from contractual or other legal rights.
 They are recognised only where it is probable that future economic benefits will flow to, or service potential be provided to, the trust and where the cost of the asset can be measured reliably.